rdlauer/articles/platform/webinar-modernizing/post.md

 ![cordova and nativescript](cordova-nativescript.png)

-**And yet mobility continues to mature.** Telerik Platform once had a laser focus on hybrid app development, but now offers a look at native app development with NativeScript.
+**And mobility continues to mature!** Telerik Platform once had a laser focus on hybrid app development, but now offers a look at native app development with NativeScript.
 We know app performance and stability are critical to you, which is why we are helping to modernize mobility, one hybrid app at a time.

 **Join us on [Thursday, October 26th at 10AM EDT](https://register.gotowebinar.com/register/7292542042936553731) as we demonstrate how you can modernize your hybrid mobile apps with NativeScript.**